Opendigitalradio/ODR-DabMod/dpd/README.md

  - ExtractStatistic: Extracted information from one or multiple measurements.
  - Model\_AM: Fitted function for the amplitudes of the power amplifier against the TX amplitude.
  - Model\_PM: Fitted function for the phase difference of the power amplifier against the TX amplitude.
- - adapt.pkl: Contains the settings for the predistortion.
-To load them again without further measurements, you can use `apply_adapt_dumps.py`.
+ - adapt.pkl: Contains all settings for the predistortion.
+   You can load them again without doing measurements with the `apply_adapt_dumps.py` script.
  - MER: Constellation diagram used to calculate the modulation error rate.

 After the run you should be able to observe that the peak-to-shoulder